| Choosing Your Sofa

 choose multi-colored pattern.
 This will help you hide the dirt and

-stains that your children have created.
+stains that your children have created. - Examine the furniture.

 While you're on-site, allow yourself ample time to examine the